Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 [AudioVisual]
 HarvesterUnderAttackThrottleTime=0.0  ; float, minutes that EVA is forbidden from alerting about a harvester being under attack after last alerting about it.
 Automatically scaled by game speed (iow. it's real-life minutes)
 ```

+### Same-Type Select Command

+- The Same-Type Select command (default hotkey: `T`) is used by players to select all units and structures across the screen that are of the same types of the currently selected units and structures.
+The command has been improved in the following ways:
+	- No longer deselects units that are outside of the screen.
+	- Command is now ignored when non-player controlled units or structures are selected.
+	- Players can now press the Same-Type Select command twice in quick succession to select units and structures across the map.